-The Joseph’s Goal charity was set up in October 2012, by Paul and Emma Kendrick, to raise funds for research into NKH, (Nonketotic Hyperglycinemia), the life-limiting genetic condition that their son, Joseph, was born with.
+The Joseph’s Goal charity was set up in October 2012, by Paul and Emma Kendrick, to raise funds for research into Nonketotic Hyperglycinemia), (NKH), the life-limiting genetic condition that their son, Joseph, was born with.
 NKH is caused by an excess of glycine on the brain.

-Joseph was given five days to live but reached his seventh birthday in May this year.
+Joseph was given just ten days to live at birth but will be ten years old in May 2019.
 He is severely disabled and suffers from seizures.

-But he is resilient and is a fighter, and we, in turn, are fighting to find better treatments and, hopefully, a cure for NKH, which is very rare, with only fifteen children still surviving in the UK, and less than five hundred worldwide.
+But he is resilient and is a fighter, and we, in turn, are fighting to find better treatments and, hopefully, a cure for NKH, which is very rare, with only around twenty children still surviving in the UK, and less than five hundred children surviving worldwide.

 Joseph’s Goal is a Wigan-based charity, run by a small group of family and friends, who all volunteer their services.
 No-one is paid.
 We have received support from Wigan Council, Wigan Warriors and Wigan Athletic, as well as schools, local organisations and the business community.

-In seven and a half years Joseph’s Goal has sent over £800,000 to NKH research, largely from Walks4Joseph, charity balls, Latics Legends football matches, bike rides, marathons and 10-Ks, swimathons, spinathons, Xmas jumper days, numerous other fundraising events, and hundreds of donations from generous people.
+In seven and a half years Joseph’s Goal has sent over £800,000 to NKH research, largely from Walks4Joseph, charity balls, Latics Legends football matches, bike rides, marathons and 10Ks, swimathons, spinathons, Xmas jumper days, charity box collections, numerous other fundraising events, and hundreds of donations from charitable people.

-The funds raised have been sent to Dr Johan Van Hove at Colorado University, Denver, USA, and Professor Nick Greene at UCL Great Ormond Street Institute of Child Health in London, who leads the UK arm of NKH research.
+The funds raised are sent to Dr Nick Greene at UCL Great Ormond Street Institute of Child Health in London, who leads the UK arm of NKH research.